OdyseeTeam/odysee-roku/README.md

 > Currently, the developer dosen't accept commits yet, because it is in development.
 You can see it [here.](https://github.com/lbryio/odysee-roku/issues/7)

 ## License
-This project is GPL 3.0 licensed.
+This project is licensed under the GNU General Public License Version 3.0.
 For the full license, see [LICENSE](LICENSE).

 ## Security
 We take security seriously.
 Please contact security@lbry.com regarding any security issues.
 Our PGP key is [here](https://keybase.io/lbry/key.asc) if you need it.
 All releases are signed by [Sean Yesmunt](https://keybase.io/seanyesmunt/key.asc).